fp7-alien/OCF-TBAM/TBAM-RM/README.md

 In addition, the API that the Scheduling Plugin exposes to access its internal database has been extended with the following:

 - flag allocate/provision.
 Indicates if the slice in the database has been already provisioned or just allocated.
 Allocated slices expire after a pre-determined time (set by default to 48 hours).
 - expire_time.
-An allocation is removed after the reaching of the expiration time.
+An allocation is removed after the expiration time is reached.
 The scheduling plugin inserts the value as *utcnow() + max_reservation_duration* if not provided in the provision call.
 The *max_reservation_duration* is a parameter configurable during the initialization of the scheduling plugin.
 - flag started/not started.
 Indicates whether a slice is currently started or not.

 Other parameters, that do not require any modification in the existing API, exploit the *resource_spec* of the scheduling plugin: